 With that said, by default Fair Ad blocker might allow these non-intrusive ads.
 So if you want to get a completely ad-free experience, you might have to tweak its settings a bit, after making it a part of the browser.

-This is perhaps the most underrated ad blockers in this list.
+This is perhaps the most underrated Adblock chrome extension on this list.
 Not only does it block all kinds of ads and trackers, but it has incorporated a pretty useful VPN within itself too.
 This is something that one usually doesn’t see with such types of applications.
-So an ad blocker combined with an ability to map your physical location, well what more could one ask for.
+So an ad blocker combined with an ability to map your physical location, well what more could one ask for?

 For the unawares, the VPN allows you to browse privately without your “actual” location being tracked.
-Likewise, you could also be able to access geo-restricted content with ease.
+Likewise, you can also access geo-restricted content with ease.
 Then there’s also social blocking that blocks all the ads across all your social media platforms.

 Apart from that, there’s also Location API Spoofing, WebRTC blocking, Timezone Spoofing, Notification blocking, User-Agent Spoofing, and Cookie Monitoring feature.